PhilFM/Robust-M-Estimation/pypi_package/README.md

 $$\rho(r) = \sigma^2 \left( \sqrt{1 + (r/\sigma)^2} - 1 \right)
 $$

-with a single parameter $\sigma $.
+with a single parameter $\sigma$.
 You can use this influence function if you know that your outliers are relatively small.
-The Pseudo-Huber objective function $\rho(r) $ is convex, so you don't need to use a GNC schedule.
+The Pseudo-Huber objective function $\rho(r)$ is convex, so you don't need to use a GNC schedule.
 Instead use it with `GNC_NullParams`.
 On the other hand, if the outliers are very bad then it will fail to converge to the correct solution.